Why Period Cramps Hit So Hard, and What Actually Helps

 The Spleen 6 (SP6) acupressure point, located on the inner leg just above the ankle, is known for relieving menstrual cramps and pelvic discomfort.

 Yes, rubbing your belly can help alleviate menstrual cramps.
-Gentle, circular massage on your lower abdomen encourages muscle relaxation and blood flow, offering natural pain relief.
+Gentle, circular massage to your lower abdomen promotes muscle relaxation and blood flow, providing natural pain relief.

 Yes, self-massage is an effective way to manage menstrual pain between professional sessions.
 Massage your lower abdomen, back, and sides using gentle circular motions.
 You can also explore self-acupressure techniques by applying pressure to specific points known to relieve menstrual discomfort.